Updated June 8, 2019. Starbucks has announced a new environmental initiative.

-As a way to further its social impact, Starbucks aims to have 10,000 eco-friendly stores across the United States and Canada, a figure which will be achieved with renovations and the building of entirely new outlets.
-The change is part of its Starbucks Greener Stores initiative, which has ultimate goals of powering stores with 100 percent renewable energy.
+The change is part of the vegan-friendly chain’s Starbucks Greener Stores initiative, which has ultimate goals of powering stores with 100 percent renewable energy.
 Other aims include the use of technology that will save 25 to 30 percent on energy and water use, as well as using responsible materials that have a smaller impact on the planet.

 On an individual scale, the stores will provide a cleaner, healthier environment for customers and staff by improving air and water quality within the outlets.
 Starbucks hopes other retail industry players will adopt similar behaviors.

 At the summit, Johnson pointed out that shifts toward sustainability are not just good for the planet, but good for the bank accounts of businesses involved.
 It was estimated that the Greener Stores initiative will save Starbucks $50 million in utilities over the next decade.